Jake Fraley Player Props: Reds vs. Nationals

 Jake Fraley At The Plate

+- In 14.7% of his games this year, he has hit a home run, and 4.5% of his trips to the dish.

-- Fraley has had at least one RBI in 47.0% of his games this year (31 of 66), with two or more RBI 12 times (18.2%).
-He has also been responsible for three or more of his team's runs in five contests.
+- In 31 games this season (45.6%), Fraley has picked up an RBI, and in 12 of those games (17.6%) he had two or more.
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 20 games this season (30.3%), including multiple runs in six games.
+- In 30.9% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (8.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.